specialised-systems/azure-templates/README.md

 While they suffice for 'getting started', they did not provide us with what we needed to provide production-quality deployments for our customers.

-This Azure templates in this repository:
+The templates in this repository:

   1. focus on quality over quantity;
   2. apply informed standards and practices;